What is UX design and why is it crucial for a website's success?

 Education - through digital platforms that facilitate learning and engagement.

-Manufacturing of smart devices and physical products – where UX affects ergonomics, usability, and overall user satisfaction.
+Manufacturing of smart devices and physical products - where UX impacts ergonomics, usability, and overall user satisfaction.

-Whether you are designing a mobile app for food ordering, logistics management software, or even a physical device, UX design enables you to create a product that is logical, intuitive, usable, and competitive in the market.
+Whether you are designing a mobile app for ordering food, logistics management software, or even a physical device, UX design allows you to create a product that is logical, intuitive, usable, and competitive in the market.

 Why is UX design important for SEO?

-UX design and SEO are no longer separate disciplines – today they are closely linked.
-Google algorithms increasingly favor sites that provide high-quality user experiences, as this shows how useful and relevant the content is.
+UX design and SEO are no longer separate disciplines - today they are closely related.
+Google algorithms increasingly favor sites that provide quality user experiences because this indicates how useful and relevant some content is.

 If your site is: